CrowdStrike/ember-toucan-core/docs/components/checkbox-field/index.md

 Set the `@isDisabled` argument to disable the checkbox.

+## Read Only State

+Set the `@isReadOnly` argument to put the checkbox in the read only state.

 ## Indeterminate State

 Set the `@isIndeterminate` argument.
 To learn more, view the [Checkbox documentation](./checkbox).